 As is often the case in a small village, Mayfield doesn't have a public transportation system that people use for their commute.

-The education level of Mayfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.76% of adults 25 and older in Mayfield have a college degree.
+The percentage of adults in Mayfield who are college-educated is close to the national average for all communities of 21.84%: 17.76% of the adults in Mayfield have a bachelor's degree or advanced degree.

 The per capita income in Mayfield in 2022 was $34,222, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $136,888 for a family of four.
 However, Mayfield contains both very wealthy and poor people as well.